lorenanda/lorenanda.github.io/_posts/2021-09-02-ecommerce-workflows.md

 ## What's next?

 In this post, we talked about the growing popularity of e-commerce and possibilities for automation.
 Whether as a full-time business or a fun side hustle, if you want to sell goods online -- from art prints to clothing and cosmetic products -- e-commerce platforms like Shopify and WooCommerce enable you to set up an online shop with only a few clicks.

+> This post was originally published on the [n8n blog](https://n8n.io/blog/no-code-ecommerce-workflow-automations/).